Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Introduction

-The data used in our analyses is also described in Ref. \cite{rainich2023} and openly available \cite{seanoe2023} and covers the period 1905--2023.
-The quality of the recordings of the period 1859--1904 is questionable, as one can see from the inconsistencies between different reports, see Ref. \cite{polli1947} and Ref. \cite{sterneck1905}.
+The data used in our analyses is also described in Ref.~\cite{rainich2023} and openly available~\cite{seanoe2023} and covers the period 1905--2023.
+The quality of the recordings of the period 1859--1904 is questionable, as one can see from the inconsistencies between different reports, see Ref.~\cite{polli1947} and Ref.~\cite{sterneck1905}.
 The data on the period 1905--1939 has been digitized from the original recordings, namely tabulations of hourly sea levels for 1905--1911 and 1913--1914 and charts from 1917 onward.
-The data from 1939 onward was already available and has only been revised in Ref. \cite{rainich2023}.
+The data from 1939 onward was already available and has only been revised in Ref.~\cite{rainich2023}.
 From 1905 to 2023, with the exception of the period between December 1924 and June 1926 when the tide gauge was not operational, there should be $1,034,377$ hourly recorded sea level values.
-Out of these, there are $3,531$ values, corresponding to $0.34\%$ of the entire data set, which are estimated through interpolation of neighboring values, while $44764$, that is approximately $4.33\%$ of the data set, are missing.
-For our analysis it is a good approximation to keep only the observed sea level data, amounting to $980,827$ recordings, the distribution of these values being presented in Fig. \ref{fig:sea_level_distribution}, both as a probability distribution (left panel) and cumulative distribution function (right panel).
-As observed in Fig. \ref{fig:sea_level_distribution} the sea level values are normally distributed.
+Out of these, there are $3,531$ values, corresponding to $0.34\%$ of the entire dataset, which are estimated through interpolation of neighboring values, while $44764$, that is approximately $4.33\%$ of the dataset, are missing.

-The rest of the article is structured as follows: in Section \ref{sec:method} we describe the method used to determine the distribution of waiting times, while in Section \ref{sec:results} we present our numerical results.
+The rest of the article is structured as follows: in Section \ref{sec:method} we describe the methods used to determine the distribution of waiting times, while in Section \ref{sec:results} we present our numerical results both with and without data pre-processing.
 Lastly, Section \ref{sec:conclusion} gathers our concluding remarks and an outlook on future extensions.